Ashrayyy/AshChess-Chess-Engine/README.md

 enter 0 for the engine to make the move enter 1 for making a manual move. enter 2 for skipping a turn (for development and debugging purposes (and for special moves like castling/promotion/en-passant))

+## Credits

+This Chess engine was a fun project, I love chess and I wanted to make some project realted to the game.

+The input move format is inspired from TSCP (Tom Kerrigan's Simple Chess Program) [http://www.tckerrigan.com/Chess/TSCP/] and a lot of openings placed in the openings file is his work.

 ## Contact